rabbitmq/rabbitmq-website/docs/dlx.md

 It is possible to form a cycle of message dead-lettering where the same message reaches the same queue twice.
 For example, this can happen when a queue "dead-letters" messages to the default exchange without specifying a dead-letter routing key.
-To prevent automatic infinite message looping within RabbitMQ, RabbitMQ will detect a cycle and drop the message <em>if there was no rejection in the entire cycle</em>.
+To prevent automatic infinite message looping within RabbitMQ, RabbitMQ will detect a cycle and drop the message *if there was no rejection in the entire cycle*.

 ## Safety {#safety}

-By default, dead-lettered messages are re-published <em>without</em> publisher [confirms](./confirms) turned on internally.
+By default, dead-lettered messages are re-published *without* publisher [confirms](./confirms) turned on internally.
 Therefore using DLX in a clustered RabbitMQ environment is not guaranteed to be safe.
 Messages are removed from the original queue immediately after publishing to the DLX target queue.
 This ensures